 Surf Star is excited for the Agadir Open Surf Competition!

-With the Agadir Open fast approaching (held literally on our local beach at the beginning of March!), we thought it would be useful to explain a little about how surf competitions actually work.
+The Agadir Open is fast approaching, held literally on our local beach at the beginning of March.
+So, we thought it would be useful to explain a little about how surf competitions actually work.
 Hold on tight…

 Who Surfs When?